Toward Multiple Integrated Sensing And Communication Base Station ...

 This approach allows for the minimization of energy consumption at the base station without any impairment to the communication quality of the users.
 The temperature control system and the energy storage system adopt a virtual battery management system to centrally control the idle energy storage.

-• Senegal base station communication battery
+• Communication base station inverter battery building obstruction

-Senegal base station communication battery
+Communication base station inverter battery building obstruction

 • What is a communication engineering base station